-Processing of personal data in conjunction with national security by relevant security agencies (the Secret Intelligence Service and the Government Communications Headquarters) is not within the scope of the GDPR or the Law Enforcement Directive, however complying with the standards of the modernised Convention 108, leading to data processing by intelligence services being in line with future international standards.
-In addition to this, in the DPA 2018, intelligence services’ data processing is exempted from standards set by the GDPR, as was the case in the DPA 1998.
-Instead, it complies with standards established in domestic law such as the Investigatory Powers Act 2016, which provides for agency-specific warrants which are relevant to how the agencies hold and use personal data.
+Processing of personal data with national security by relevant security agencies is not within scope of GDPR or Law Enforcement Directive.
+However complying with the standards of the modernized Convention 108.
+Leading to data processing by intelligence services being in line with future international standards.
+In addition to this, in DPA 2018, intelligence services’ data processing exempt from standards set by GDPR, as was case in DPA 1998.
+Instead, it complies with standards established in domestic law.
+Such as Investigatory Powers Act 2016, which provides for agency-specific warrants.
 The Investigatory powers Act 2016 also creates a series of offences of misused data within an agency.

-Data processing with the purpose of serving public interests is where the Data Protection Act 2018 varies from the guidelines set by the GDPR.
-For example, processing of special categories of personal data such as data related to race, political opinions, and health is prohibited from processing unless explicit consent is obtained.
+Data processing with purpose of serving public interests is where Data Protection Act 2018 varies from guidelines set by GDPR.
 Under special circumstances, the GDPR allows for domestic law to determine the processing of special categories of data.
-This would involve data regarding criminal convictions, pricing of risk in financial services and the operation of anti-doping programmes in sport.
-Thu, DPA 2018 can be seen as a continuation of former provisions in the DPA 1998 which allowed for the processing of special categories of data.
-This is aimed at allowing organisations to be able to continue to process data lawfully as it serves ‘substantial public interests’.
-Continuity between the Data Protection Act 1998 and Data Protection Act 2018 can be seen when it comes to automated data processing.
-This is a type of processing where there is no human intervention as is the case for data being collected about an individual’s finances, which is then processed using an algorithm to decide creditworthiness.
-The GDPR requires additional safeguards to ensure individuals the right not to be subject to a decision based solely on automated processing.
-Section 12(2) of DPA 1998 provides that the requirement of safeguards as stated by the GDPR is adhered to.
+This would involve data regarding criminal convictions.
+Pricing of risk in financial services and the operation of anti-doping programs in the sport.

+However, important revisions are there.
+DPA 1998 did not set a minimum age at which a child can consent to such data processing.
+GDPR allows the UK to set a minimum age of 13 the DPA 2018 to allow such data processing.
+Continuity between the Data Protection Act 1998 and Data Protection Act 2018, when it comes to automate data processing.
+This is a type of processing where there is no human intervention.
+As is the case for data to collect about an individual’s finances.
+It is then process using an algorithm to decide creditworthiness.
+The GDPR requires additional safeguards to ensure individuals the right not to be subject to a decision based solely on automated process.

 ICO and Data Protection Act 2018

 The Information Commissioner oversees the enforcement of the Data Protection Act of 2018.
-Powers given to the Commissioner involve the ability to investigate and sanction data protection breaches and over recent years (post-2008) issue a civil monetary penalty notice of up to £500,000 over the occurrence of more serious breaches.
-The GDPR adopts a zero tolerance policy regarding more serious breaches as it has given the Commissioner to impose fines of £17 million or 4% of turnover is most serious cases.
-However, the Commissioner does not have free reign as a notice of intent must first be issued before a fine to allow for the opportunity to appeal the proposed fine or the amount specified in the notice.
-The DPA 2018 also reintroduces many of the criminal offences in the DPA 1998, altered to comply with the standards set in the GDPR.
+Powers given to the Commissioner involve the ability to investigate.
+And sanction data protection breaches.
+And over recent years issue a civil monetary penalty notice of up to £500,000 over occurrence of more serious breaches.
+The GDPR adopts a zero-tolerance policy for more serious breaches.
+As it has given Commissioner to impose fines of £17 million or 4% of turnover is most serious cases.
+However, the Commissioner cannot freely reign the process.
+The DPA 2018 also reintroduces many of the criminal offences in the DPA 1998.
+Altered to comply with the standards set in the GDPR.
 It also introduces a small number of new offences to deal with emerging threats.
-For example, section 171 criminalises the deliberate re-identification of individuals whose personal data is contained in anonymised data.

 ePrivacy and Data Protection 2018

-The Data Protection Act, 2018 is the result of a series of events (Facebook selling off data, Yahoo data breach) leading to the European Union rethinking its Data processing laws in the form of the GDPR, resulting in the introduction of the Data Protection Act which modernised UK data processing laws.
-Ultimately, the Data Protection Act 2018 is a revised version of the Data Protection Act 1998, adding additional provisions to give the individual greater control over personal data (Individual’s rights) but also ensuring the Commissioner has greater powers to hold the controller accountable by increasing his/her power to impose fines for more serious breaches.
-The Data Protection Act also goes on to modernise the legal framework for data processing in the form of the modern convention 108, which ensures that data processing standards are in line with international standards which would be vital for trade post-Brexit.
+The Data Protection Act, 2018 is result of a series of events leading to European Union rethinking Data processing laws in form of GDPR.
+Resulting in the introduction of the Data Protection Act which modernized UK data processing laws.
+Ultimately, the Data Protection Act 2018 is a revised version of the Data Protection Act 1998.
+Adding additional provisions to give the individual greater control over personal data.
+Also ensuring Commissioner has greater powers to hold controller accountable by increasing his power to impose fines for serious breaches.
+The Data Protection Act also goes on to modernize the legal framework for data processing.
+In the form of modern convention 108, which ensures that data processing standards are in line with international standards.